 Bias in Accreditation

-Members of the Committee on Accreditation must be free from bias as it relates to types of institutions, delivery model, or mission of the institution.
+Members of the Committee on Accreditation must be free from bias as it relates to types of institutions, delivery models, or mission of the institution.
+Members must agree to uphold the laws, regulations, and policies that govern the Commission’s areas of responsibility and in so doing must base their decisions in law, regulations, or Commission-adopted standards.

 Use of External information to make Accreditation Decisions